 Find out more from Gov.uk about claiming online.

-Court fees to start deposit claims
+Pay court fees to start a deposit claim

 Find out more from HM Courts and Tribunals about court fees.